wp-plugins/sticky-custom-post-types/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Enables a sticky checkbox on the custom post type add/edit page which will allow the user to stick custom post type entries to the front page.
+Enables support for sticky custom post types.

 == Description ==

-This plugin enables sticky post support on custom post types by adding a "Stick this to the front page" checkbox on the admin add/edit page of selected custom post types.
+This plugin adds a "Stick this to the front page" checkbox on the admin add/edit entry page of selected custom post types.

-Set custom post types to enable in Settings → Writing.
+Set options to enable in Settings → Reading.
+Unless you're using custom queries to display your sticky posts, you probably want to check the option to add selected post types to the blog home.

+Note: Sticky custom posts are stored in the global 'sticky_posts' option field, just like regular sticky posts.

 == Installation ==

 1. Upload `sticky-custom-post-types.php` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to 'Settings → Writing' and select custom post types to enable.
+3. Navigate to 'Settings → Reading' and set your options.

 == Frequently Asked Questions ==